Samaresh-Das/E-commerce_cloth_store/README.md

 I used vite as it is much faster than CRA or old react.
 It is build on top of esbuild which is 90% faster than react.
 Avoided next js as it is simple app and doesn't need any server-side logic.
 For the authentication part, Clerk library handled it all, details about it are provided below.

-Used typescript as it gives me bonus points as well as it makes the application easier to maintain.
-I am not making this only as an assignment, but also for my personal project and growth.
+Used typescript as it gives better flexibility.

 ## Tech Stack